 An infected tooth is a serious condition and must be treated promptly to avoid tooth loss and the spreading of infection to other teeth.
-If you are concerned about an infected or abscessed tooth, we urge you to contact your Sacramento dentists at Midtown Dental promptly to discuss root canal treatment.
+If you are concerned about an infected or abscessed tooth, we urge you to contact your Local Sacramento Dentist at Midtown Dental promptly to discuss root canal treatment.

 A root canal procedure consists of the following steps:

 First, the dentist will numb your gums with a substance that feels like jelly.
 After your gums are numb, the dentist will inject a local anesthetic that will completely numb the teeth, gums, tongue, and skin in that area.
-Sometimes nitrous oxide gas will be used to reduce pain and help you relax.
+Sometimes nitrous oxide gas will be used to reduce anxiety and help you relax.

 After a root canal, your lips and gums may remain numb for a few hours until the anesthetic wears off.
-Later you may experience a throbbing pain, which you can treat with pain medicines, such as ibuprofen, acetaminophen, or a stronger prescription painkiller.
+Later you may experience a throbbing pain, which you can treat with pain medicines, such as ibuprofen, acetaminophen, or a more potent prescription painkiller.
 The pain usually lasts only a day or two.

-Normally, endodontic therapy is a relatively simple procedure done in one or two visits.
+Typically, endodontic therapy is a relatively simple procedure done in one or two visits.
 It can save your diseased or injured tooth with little or no discomfort.
-The only alternative to endodontic therapy is to extract the infected, diseased or injured tooth.
-If the infected tooth must be removed,Dental Implants are an option for maintaining dental aesthetics.
+The only alternative to endodontic therapy is to extract the infected, diseased, or damaged tooth.
+If our team must remove the infected tooth,Dental Implants are an option for maintaining dental esthetics.